 - Brassicas (cauliflower, broccoli, kale, cabbage, Brussels sprouts etc..).
 Brassica crops tend to do well in clay because they like to be firmly anchored, and clay soil’s structure allows this.
 Make sure that the soil for these crops has adequate nitrogen levels.
 They should also be easy to irrigate.
 These plants are heavy feeders that require a consistent amount of water to grow strong.
 If you have a decently fertile soil, you shouldn’t need to fertilize to encourage growth.

 - Roots and tubers like daikon radishes and potatoes, that also help to reduce soil compaction and break up the clay.
 Ideally, you’ll keep the soil slightly dry but very rich in nutrients for these plants.
 They can rot if you leave them to sit in soil that is too moist, and you shouldn’t have to apply fertilizer to get a nice crop.

 Full Sun Plants for Sandy, Free-Draining Soil

 A sandy, free-draining soil can also have both positives and negatives.
-Sandy soil tends to be far lower in nutrients than a clay or loamy soil.
+Sandy soil tends to be far lower in nutrients than clay or loamy soil.
 It is not very good at holding water and so dries out very quickly in full sun in summer.
 These types of soil are far more prone to erosion and nutrient leaching.
 However, they are quicker to warm in spring, drought tolerant and not as prone to waterlogging or freezing in colder weather.

 As with clay soil, adding plenty of organic matter and adopting a ‘no dig’ gardening approach can help to improve the soil.
 Mulching the surface of growing areas can help to protect and preserve the soil beneath, as well as improving it over time.
 Avoiding bare soil is hugely important with this soil type.
 Sandy soil can also benefit from the addition of biochar.
 Biochar is charcoal that has been steeped in a nutrient rich compost tea (or similar).
 Placing this into light, sandy soils can improve its ability to retain both water and nutrients.
 Using biochar is also a way to sequester carbon in the soil.